An efficient and robust method to estimate halo concentration: Data

 \subsubsection{IllustrisTNG-Dark}

 The IllustrisTNG project consists of several dark-matter-only and hydrodynamical simulations \citep{Pillepich_2018b, Nelson_2019}.
 Here we use the dark-matter-only simulations with different resolutions and gravitational softening lengths to test the impact on the concentration estimation.
 The information of these simulations is summarized in Table~\ref{tab:simulation} \citep{Nelson_2019}.
 It is noteworthy that TNG100-1-Dark and TNG100-3-Dark have identical initial conditions, but different mass resolutions and gravitational softening lengths.
 The IllustrisTNG project was based on a cosmology consistent with the results in \citet{planckcollaborationPlanck2015Results2016}, where $\Omega_\Lambda=0.6911$, $\Omega_{\mathrm m}=0.3089$, $\sigma_8=0.8159$, $n_{\mathrm s}=0.9667$, and $h=0.6774$.
-Dark matter halos are identified using the Friends-of-Friends algorithm with linking length 0.2 times the mean inter-particle distance \citep{davisEvolutionLargescaleStructure1985}, and their masses are assigned as the total dark matter mass enclosed within the aperture where the mean overdensity is 200 times the critical density.
+Dark matter halos are identified using the Friends-of-Friends algorithm with a linking length that is 0.2 the mean inter-particle distance \citep{davisEvolutionLargescaleStructure1985}, and their masses are assigned as the total dark matter mass enclosed within the aperture where the mean overdensity is 200 times the critical density.
 This mass is denoted as $M_{\rm 200c}$, and the corresponding radius and concentration are denoted as $r_{\rm 200c}$ and $c_{\rm 200c}$, respectively.
 The halo center is specified as the location of the particle with the minimal gravitational potential.
+Substructures are identified with the \textsc{SUBFIND} algorithm \citep{springelPopulatingClusterGalaxies2001}.